Arctic15

 How to register and what it costs

 Arctic15 operates an open registration model with tiered pricing.
-For the 2026 edition, early bird rates are 49 EUR for startups (requiring a valid Business ID) and 149 EUR for investors.
+For the 2026 edition, the anniversary early-bird rates (EUR 49 startups with a valid Business ID, EUR 149 investors) have closed as the event approaches; door rates now run from EUR 169 for SiRA-verified startups and EUR 510 for investors, up to EUR 1,928 for an Investor Select pass and EUR 1,134 for a full Attendee pass, all inclusive of VAT.
 Qualifying institutional LPs attend at no cost, provided their application is reviewed and approved by the organiser.
 Eligible LP categories include representatives from banks, corporate investors, development finance institutions, endowments, family offices, foundations, insurance companies, investment consultants, pension funds, registered investment advisers, and sovereign wealth funds.
 Registration is processed through the official website at arctic15.com.
 Stand and sponsorship pricing is not publicly disclosed as of verification.

 FAQ · Access and practicalities